abudhaka/Elk-Stack-Project/README.md

   - [metricbeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml)
   - [metricbeat-config.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-config.yml)

-- Update the default ansible [hosts](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/hosts.yml) file to include 10.1.0.4 IP address.
+- Update the default ansible [hosts](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/hosts.yml) file to include the IP addresses of the ELK and web servers.
 This hosts file specifies to the ansible playbook to install and configure ELK Server on 10.1.0.4 IP address and install Filebeat and Metricbeat on 10.0.0.5 and 10.0.0.6 IP addresses of the two web servers.

 - Run the playbook, and navigate to the Kibana application on the ELK server GUI website (http://[ELK public IP address]:5601/app/kibana) to check that the installation worked as expected.
-In this deployment, The ELK public IP address of 104.211.28.24 is used to launch the Kibana application.
-[SSH barrage](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/SSH%20Barrage.jpg), [Linux stress](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/Linux%20Stress.pdf), and [wget-DoS](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/Wget.jpg) tests were run to verify that Filebeat picks up the data and Metricbeat monitors the network traffic, load, CPU usage and memory usage on the web servers.
+In this deployment, The ELK public IP address of 104.211.28.24 was used to launch the Kibana application.
+And then, run the [SSH barrage](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/SSH%20Barrage.jpg), [Linux stress](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/Linux%20Stress.pdf), and [wget-DoS](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Linux/Wget.jpg) tests in Linux to verify that Filebeat picks up the data and Metricbeat monitors the network traffic, load, CPU usage and memory usage on the web servers.

 The specific commands you will need to run to download the playbook, update the files, etc.
 - sudo docker container list --all